 Aluminum is the most abundant metallic element in the Earth’s crust.
 When used to build new cars and trucks, aluminum reduces the total carbon emissions associated with climate change.
 It’s also infinitely recyclable, with nearly 75 percent of all aluminum produced since 1888 still in use today.

 Auto manufacturers, commercial truck makers and suppliers across the globe are racing to revolutionize cars and trucks to reduce their "carbon footprint" while ensuring they still meet consumer and industry needs.
-That’s why aluminum use in the automotive sector is at an all-time high and expected to double by 2025.
+That’s why aluminum use in the automotive sector is at an all-time high and automakers are projecting average vehicle aluminum content to nearly double by 2025.

 Reducing weight with aluminum increases a vehicle’s fuel efficiency, which in turn produces fewer tailpipe emissions because lighter vehicles consume less energy (fuel or battery power) to get around.